kyma-project/kyma/docs/01-overview/main-areas/api-exposure/apix-02-useful-links.md

 title: Useful links
 ---

-If you're interested in learning more about API Exposure in Kyma, follow these links:
+If you're interested in learning more about API Exposure in Kyma, follow these links to:

 - Perform some simple and more advanced tasks:
   - [Create a workload](../../../03-tutorials/00-api-exposure/apix-01-create-workload.md)